smart-edge-open/ido-specs/doc/core-network/openness_5g_nsa.md

 ![Option-3x-4G-Option2](5g-nsa-images/option-3x-4g-coverage-2.png)

-For the 5G NSA, steering traffic to/from MEC applications is achieved by configuring the MEC’s local DNS and the MEC host’s data plane accordingly.
 The edge deployment options for 5G NSA follow the ones described in [ETSI_4G_WP] and are described here.

 ## Distributed EPC

-In this deployment the MEC host logically includes all or part of the 3GPP Evolved Packet Core (EPC) components, as specified in the 4G system architecture in ETSI TS
-23.401, and the MEC data plane sits on the SGi interface.
+In this deployment the MEC host/Edge Site logically includes all or part of the 3GPP Evolved Packet Core (EPC) components, as specified in the 4G system architecture in ETSI TS 23.401, and the MEC data plane sits on the SGi interface.
 By doing so, in order to steer U-plane traffic towards the MEC system, two elements, the local DNS of MEC and the PDN Gateway (PGW) of a distributed EPC, play critical roles.
 In fact, as the UE subscribes to the distributed EPC co-located with the MEC host, the PGW there upon terminates the PDN connection and assigns the IP address and local DNS information to resolve the MEC applications’ IP address.
 This scenario requires less changes to the operator’s network as standard 3GPP entities and interfaces are leveraged for operations such as session management, charging, etc.

 ![distributed-epc](5g-nsa-images/distributed-epc.png)

 ## Distributed S/PGW

-The distributed S/PGW deployment option is similar to the previous one, except that only SGW and PGW entities are deployed at the edge site, whereas the control plane functions such as the Mobility Management Entity (MME) and HSS are located at the operator’s core site.
+The distributed S/PGW deployment option is similar to the previous one, except that only SGW-U and PGW-U entities are deployed at the edge site, whereas the control plane functions such as the Mobility Management Entity (MME), SGW-C, PGW-C and HSS are located at the operator’s core site.
 Still, the MEC host’s data plane connects to the PGW over the SGi interface.

+Similarly to the previous option with the whole distributed EPC, the SGW-U and PGW-U can also run as VNFs together with the MEC application on the NFV platform as part of the same MEC host

 The local SGW selection is performed by the central MME according to the 3GPP standard DNS procedures and based on the Tracking Area Code (TAC) of the radio where the UE attaches to.
 This architecture allows offloading the traffic based on the APN, which means, for example, that the IMS for VoLTE APN and roaming APNs may not be offloaded